Visit our Chapel Gift Shop

 Diane Milmont, member of the Sodality of Our Lady and Chapel organist has been spreading the faith and offering traditional Catholic religious items at the Elgin Flea Market (Rt.
 31) each Saturday for several hours of the day.
 She is able to provide Catholic literature and information to many who visit her tables.

-Thanks to Mary & Gerardo Palacios who also offer a helping hand.
+Thanks to Mary & Gerardo Palacios who also offered a helping hand in this apostolate.

 Catholic Liturgical life at the Chapel of